Mwathi-David/ArenaDreamland/README.md

 # ArenaDreamland

-An iOS application tat helps you keep tractk of all your dreams as long as you record the dream in the application
+An iOS application that helps Ghost keep record of all his dreams.